-Figure 5.11 Simulation results from $m = 10\ 000$ random samples, each consisting of n = 10 values, from the Pareto distribution with tail index $\xi = 0.5$ : (left) Theoretical and empirical (sample) distributions of the indicated variables, where the theoretical distribution were determined from equation (4.62) and the empirical ones from (5.71) (option III of Table 5.5). (right) Simulated averages from the $m = 10\ 000$ values of the indicated variables.
+Figure 5.11 Simulation results from $m = 10\,000$ random samples, each consisting of n = 10 values, from the Pareto distribution with tail index $\xi = 0.5$ : (left) Theoretical and empirical (sample) distributions of the indicated variables, where theoretical distributions were determined from equation (4.62) and empirical distributions from (5.72) (option III of Table 5.5). (right) Simulated averages from the $m = 10\,000$ values of the indicated variables.
 The median, also plotted, is indifferent to the choice of the variable.